SEI-R-2-22/u4_lab_python_CSV_parser/README.md

   csv_data = csv.reader(csv_file, delimiter=',')
 ```

-- More on python's `open()` method [here](https://www.programiz.com/python-programming/methods/built-in/open).
+- More on Python's `open()` method [here](https://www.programiz.com/python-programming/methods/built-in/open).
-- More on python `with ... as` statements [here](https://www.geeksforgeeks.org/with-statement-in-python/).
+- More on Python `with ... as` statements [here](https://www.geeksforgeeks.org/with-statement-in-python/).
-- More on using the csv module's `reader()` method [here](https://docs.python.org/3/library/csv.html#csv.reader).
+- More on using the CSV module's `reader()` method [here](https://docs.python.org/3/library/csv.html#csv.reader).

 With our read CSV data stored in `csv_data`, we can now add it into our `read_data` list.
 - After setting the data to `csv_data` you'll need to loop through each `entry in csv_data` and `append` each entry as a `tuple` to our `read_data` list

-We're setting these entries as tuples to ensure that the original data entries aren't changed .
+We're setting these entries as tuples to ensure that the original data entries aren't changed.

 Finally, outside of our `with open` block, let's create two new variables for the headers of the CSV rows and the employee entries.
 These variables will be sub-lists of `read_data`.

 - One variable should be for the `headers`, the column titles of the CSV data.
 <details><summary>HINT</summary>

   `print(data_list[0])`